krisleech/ma/README.md

 # Ma 間

-*A micro library providing Ruby objects with Publish-Subscribe capabilities*
+*A micro library providing Ruby objects with the ability to Publish Events and Subscribe to Events*

 > Ma (間) is a Japanese word which can be roughly translated as "gap", "space", "pause" or "the space between two structural parts."